-So your menstrual cup has served its purpose to you, that’s amazing.
-Friendly to the environment not only because it limits plastic waste, but also because discarding it is so uncomplicated.
-We should, however, get rid of our cup in equally friendly ways as it’s been serving us all this time.
+So your menstrual cup has reached the end of its purpose serving you, and it’s time to let it go.
 Medical grade silicone is awesome because it’s durable, so it doesn’t break down into microplastics and further pollute the environment.
-But being inert also means it takes hundreds of years to decompose.
-So throwing it away in a bin still just adds up to the landfill.
+But being inert also means it takes hundreds of years to decompose, so throwing it away in a bin just adds up to the landfill.
+So – it’s important we let it go equally friendly as she’s been serving us.

-There are some really cool ways we can discard our old menstrual cup though, without leaving an actual trace.
+There are various ways of discarding our old menstrual cup without leaving a trace.
 Here are some ideas:

 1. Repurpose it